GovTechSG/sgds/.github/ISSUE_TEMPLATE.md

 ## Context

 Please provide any relevant information about your setup.
-This is important in case the issue is not reproducible except for under certain conditions.
+This is important in case the issue is not reproducible except under certain conditions.

 ## Failure Logs